► A Review of Bottle

 The sunlight reflecting off the snow can be a bit too bright at times.
 And as one of my viewers on my Twitch streaming channel had said, “This game tops the charts for visual glitches per second.”
 I can’t exactly disagree with that statement.
 The graphics really aren’t that great for this not being a first try at a game.

-Maybe you as the character are confused on why she said certain things to you in the past and this is him reflecting on it.
+Maybe you as the character are confused on why she said certain things to you in the past and this is you reflecting on it.

 I certainly don’t.